markmoxon/elite-source-code-library/versions/c64/README.md

 You can build the fully functioning game from this source.
 [Four variants](#building-different-variants-of-commodore-64-elite) are currently supported: the Firebird GMA85 NTSC variant, the Firebird GMA86 PAL variant, the variant built by the source disk build process, and the variant built from the binary files already on the source disk.

-This repository is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com)<!--, which contains all the code from this repository, but laid out in a much more human-friendly fashion-->.
+This repository is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.

 * If you want to browse the source and read about how Elite works under the hood, you will probably find [the website](https://elite.bbcelite.com) a better place to start than this repository.

-* If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources) is what you're looking for. <!--It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).--> You might also like to read the section on [browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.
+* If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources) is what you're looking for.
+It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
+You might also like to read the section on [browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.

 * If you want to build Commodore 64 Elite from the source on a modern computer, to produce a working game disk that can be loaded into a Commodore 64 or an emulator, then you want the section on [building Commodore 64 Elite from the source](#building-commodore-64-elite-from-the-source).